asterisk/documentation/docs/Configuration/Applications/External-IVR-Interface.md

----
+!!! note

-**Note:**  This is preferred to using `stderr` and is the only way for a TCP/IP server to log a message.
+    This is preferred to using `stderr` and is the only way for a TCP/IP server to log a message.

----
+[//]: # (end-note)

 ##### Inform Messages